New COVID-19 clusters reported at 3 dormitories that were previously cleared of the disease

 READ: Employers must ensure that workers undergo routine COVID-19 swab test by Sep 5

-Of the 49 new COVID-19 cases reported in Singapore on Wednesday, 43 cases were from dormitories.
+Of the 49 new COVID-19 infections reported in Singapore on Wednesday, 43 cases were from dormitories.

 Two of the newly confirmed cases are linked to five previous cases to form a new cluster at Toh Guan Dormitory.
 The dormitory was declared cleared of COVID-19 on Aug 8 by MOH.
 Before the cluster was closed, it had more than 1,300 COVID-19 cases.